Alternate Rogue

 7th-level Ruffian Archetype feature

-Fear is a weapon that only works against cowards and the weak-willed.
-You gain immunity to the frightened condition.
+Fear is a weapon to manipulate cowards and the weak-willed.
+You gain immunity to the Frightened condition, and you have advantage on weapon attacks against Frightened creatures.

 Criminal Connections